anderssv/agile-deploy/README.txt

 * Default config for all environments, can be overrided by env

 = TODO =
-* Installing the application by
-** Replacing Symlinks
 * Upgrading the database
+* Start/stop scripts
+* Correct permissions on execute scripts

+= FUTURE =
+* Recommended practices
+* Merge in new settins in properties files into existing file on disk?
 * Run with daemon?
 JSW might have licence issues
-* Start/stop scripts
-* Recommended practices
-* Correct permissions on execute scripts
+* Installing the application by
+** Replacing Symlinks

 Some of these parts should probably be in something like Scala or JRuby, but I'll have to take the time